Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 - Let the donuts cool in the pan for 2-3 minutes before removing them and placing them on a cooling rack to cool to room temperature.

-- If you are using the same pan for the remaining batter, wash off any remnants on the pan first, re-grease it and bake the remaining donut batter.
+- If you use the same pan for the remaining batter, wash off any remnants on the pan first, re-grease it, and bake the remaining donut batter.

 The glaze